natenka/pyneng-book-en/docs/source/exercises/20_exercises.rst

 Task 20.1
 ~~~~~~~~~~~~

-Create generate_config() function.
+Create generate_config function.

 Function parameters:

-* template - path to template file (for example, "templates/for.txt")
+* template - path to the template file (for example, "templates/for.txt")
-* data_dict - dictionary with values to set in template
+* data_dict - a dictionary with values to be substituted into the template

-Function should return a string with configuration that has been generated.
+The function should return the generated configuration string.

-Check function with templates/for.txt template and data from data_files/for.yml.
+Check the operation of the function on the templates/for.txt template
+and data from the data_files/for.yml file.

 .. code:: python